Try something different for breakfast by combining toast with delicious corned beef hash mixed with eggs cooked your way.Jump to Recipe

-A few weeks ago I went to Denver to be with a friend who was going through a rough time.
-While I was there, she decided to make her daughter’s favorite breakfast.
-Now, my boys are picky eaters, so I was surprised that her daughter would eat this!
+A few months ago I went to Denver to be with a friend who was going through a rough time.
+She decided to make her daughter’s favorite breakfast for me: Corned Beef Hash Breakfast Toast.
+Now, my boys are picky eaters.
+I was surprised that her daughter would eat this!

 Her daughter is almost exactly the same age as Tyler.
 In fact, we only know each other because of the kids.
 She is one of my “June Mommas” from our facebook group for kids born that month.
 We met in person once before when we took a family trip to Denver, so when she needed help (and Spirit Airlines had super cheap flights) I took off for a few days.

 While they had theirs with eggs cooked over-easy, I couldn’t do it.
 There’s something about a runny yolk that absolutely grosses me out.
 So I made my own scrambled eggs to put on my toast.
-And that’s the way I made it for my boys because I know they prefer their eggs scrambled, too.
+I made it for my boys that way, too.
+I know they prefer their eggs scrambled like I do.

 At first, the boys weren’t so sure about our “Big Breakfast Sunday” that week.
-Tyler still didn’t eat much of it, but once we helped Ryan get it cut up, he seemed to enjoy the meal.
-Of course, he is more of a meat eater than Tyler has ever been, and Ryan loves scrambled eggs.
+Tyler still didn’t eat much of it.
+Once we helped Ryan get it cut up, he seemed to enjoy the meal.
+Of course, he is more of a meat-eater than Tyler has ever been, and Ryan loves scrambled eggs.

 I cut mine up to eat it, Justin picked it up to eat like you would a regular piece